 The amount of the annual Survivors Pension payment is based on the difference between countable income and the Maximum Annual Pension Rate (MAPR), which is set by Congress.
 Countable income includes wages and salary as well as investment and retirement income, minus some expenses such as unreimbursed medical costs.

 The MAPR is subject to annual cost of living increases and also varies by the number of children a surviving spouse has.
 This amount may also vary depending on whether the recipient is getting other cash benefits.
 To determine the amount a specific recipient is eligible for, VA subtracts yearly income from MAPR.

 To be eligible for DIC payments, survivors must be family members of veterans who died while in service or who died or were totally disabled by a disability related to their service.
 Eligible family members include spouses, including some spouses who remarry.
 Children may be eligible if unmarried and under age 18 or, if in school, age 23.
 Parents whose income meets certain limits may also receive DIC.

 The amount DIC recipients get each month depends mostly on their relationship to the deceased veteran.
 Other factors, such as whether the veteran was disabled, may also apply.

-For instance, as of Dec.
-21, 2021, a surviving spouse can generally receive $1,437 monthly.
-If the veteran was totally disabled related to his or her service for at least eight years before dying, the spouse may receive another $305.16 per month.
+As of Dec.
+22, 2022, a surviving spouse can generally receive $1,563 monthly.
+If the veteran was totally disabled related to his or her service for at least eight years before dying, the spouse may receive another $331.84 per month.

 VA Survivors Pension and Dependency and Indemnity Compensation (DIC) are two programs that can pay cash monthly benefits to spouses, children and in some cases parents of deceased veterans.
 Eligibility for the tax-free payments depends on, among other things, when the veteran served and whether or not the veteran was disabled.
 Recipients’ income and assets also affect eligibility and monthly payment amounts.